dart-lang/build/build_config/README.md

 - **builder_factories**: A `List<String>` which contains the names of the top-level methods in the imported library which are a function fitting the typedef `Builder factoryName(BuilderOptions options)`.
+- **build_extensions**: Required.
+A map from input extension to the list of output extensions that may be created for that input.
+This must match the merged `buildExtensions` maps from each `Builder` in `builder_factories`.
 - **auto_apply**: Optional.
 The packages which should have this builder automatically to applied.
 Defaults to `'none'` The possibilities are:
   - `"none"`: Never apply this Builder unless it is manually configured